ran1400/soccer-analyst-android-app/README.md

 The application gives the user the ability to quickly save critical events in the game and produce an excel file that includes the events he saved.

+I used the Room database to store data locally.

 link to the play store :

 http://play.google.com/store/search?q=pub:Ran+Yehezkel